Ephesians 5:21-22

 Be subject (hupotasso) is in the present tense (continual action called for) and the middle voice (reflexive) which calls for the subject to initiate and then participate in the action of putting one’s self in subjection to or under the authority of another.
 In this context the middle voice stresses the voluntary or willing nature of their submission.
 The reflexive sense of the middle voice could be translated "submit yourselves" (it's in the plural in this verse) or more paraphrased in context as "place yourselves in order under the authority of" another.

 In other words, Spirit filled believers are to continually voluntarily place themselves in under the authority of each other.
+Stated another way, Spirit filled believers are the only ones who truly have the supernatural desire and power to submit!
 They are to submit to each other not necessarily because the spouse is personally merits the submission, but because by submitting to them they were obeying God's Word and thus honoring God.

 Paul writes that God the Father

-put all things in subjection (hupotasso) under His feet, and gave Him as head over all things to the church, which is His body, the fulness of Him who fills all in all. (see note Ephesians 1:22; 1:23)
+put all things in subjection (hupotasso) under His feet, and gave Him as head over all things to the church, which is His body, the fulness of Him who fills all in all.
+(Ep 1:22, 23-note)

 This is a quote from Psalm 8:6 indicating that God has exalted Christ and granted Him universal dominion, over His body the church, over men and angels and over all the rest of His creation, animate and inanimate.
 Christ is clearly the authoritative Head because all things have been placed under His feet.